awkwong-whi/lp-aws-saml/README.md

 obtained by running this script and specifying ```list``` as the Configuration ID.
-Once you login to LastPass, it will login to identity.lastpass.com and then retrieve the list of applications and provide you with their Id's and their configured names.
+Once you login to LastPass, it will login to identity.lastpass.com and then retrieve the list of applications and provide you with their Id's and their configured names.  *Note that you will need to be an Account Administrator for the list command to work.*

 You can then provide the GUID for the correct Application as the Configuration Id.